MaximLeyenson/sawdust-sound/README.md

 project
  [*Opilki*](https://addons.miranda-ng.org/en/detail/3379).

 They are in the Public domain.
-Muranda project attributes them to the *rozbrat* user; i do not know his /her name, unfortunately.
+Miranda project attributes them to the *rozbrat* user; i do not know his /her name, unfortunately.